Maltese honey bee: History of A. m. ruttneri

 The subspecies is named after Professor Friedrich Ruttner, an expert in honey bee queen breeding and also in the intra-specific taxonomy of the Apis mellifera.
-It is considered as making a comeback after Varroa was introduced to Malta in the early 1990's.
+It is considered as making a comeback after Varroa was introduced to Malta in the early 1990s.
 At that time colonies of bees from abroad were imported to compensate for the loss of colonies.
 In 1997 it was confirmed as a distinct subspecies through DNA analysis, previously morphometric wing analysis had been used.
 In 2022, it was reported that 70% of the Maltese colonies were destroyed by the Oriental hornet.
+In February 2024, a public consultation was opened to declare the Maltese honey bee as the national insect of Malta, an initiative that was proposed by the Foundation for the Conservation of the Maltese Honey Bee.
+In June 2024 Malta issued a €2 commemorative coin showing a rendition of the Maltese honey bee.
+Malta has declared the Maltese Honey Bee as its National Insect on 24th September 2024.